Clakriss/alx-low_level_programming/0x02-functions_nested_loops/README.md

 3. Write a function that checks for lowercase character.

-3. Write a function that checks for lowercase character.

-3. Write a function that checks for lowercase character.
+4. Write a function that checks for alphabetic character.